 I have had people tell me “my child will be sitting there all day”, and honestly it’s sort of true.
 But it is truly worth it to do it this way.
 They have to learn to pee sitting in that position.
 If you let them off when they ask they will have an accident.

 Eventually there is success that is caught.
 YOU NEED TO CELEBRATE.
 Then you can give them a treat – which you need to decide what that looks like based on your child.
-My older two were fine with an M&M or two, but Walker needed more.
-We went with suckers for the first few days.

 For nap and bed we still do pull ups, and the first day normally looks like very little progress.
 Mostly accidents, and little success.